p3peka/PotatoDiseaseClassification/README.md

 Several changes have been made relative to the original author's code (Codebasics), such as replacing outdated technologies with modern ones for creating models, changes in models with data display.
+The redundant part that is not related to working with data has been removed.

 ### Project includes:
 - Building multilayer perceptron
-- Model deployment to GCP
 - Data collection and data cleaning
 - Feature engineering and model training